PatientWolfx/Phone_pulse_data_visualization_and_exploration/README.md

   Note!:
-    The Database should be created before running pulse_sql.ipynb on your PC and were only going to create tables and insert values.
+    The Database should be created before running pulse_sql.ipynb on your PC and were only going to create tables and insert values to it.

 Step4 (Final touch):
     Run Main.py on your streamlit environment by the below command.